0Pavlov/Minecraft-Lang-Assist/README.md

   - Since it's not converted to any universal executable format you need to have Python interpeter installed on your device.

-### PC: Python itself, any IDE that supports Python
+--  PC: Python itself or any IDE that supports Python

 ### Android: PyDroid3